entitybtw/mcsm_portable/assets/video/README.md

 # Minecraft: Story Mode PSP Port - Choices Implementation

 This port of **Minecraft: Story Mode** for PSP uses **PMP** videos to present interactive choices to the player.
-The game is based on the **YouTube interactive version** of the game, which was dumped manually from the **Netflix version**.
-Due to limitations in the engine during development, the choice system works differently than in the original game.
+The game is based on the **YouTube interactive version**, which was manually dumped from the **Netflix version**.
+Unlike the original Telltale release, this version doesn't include silence as a choice — that limitation is replicated in this port.

 ## Folder Structure